 Deliver great news

 On the flip side of the coin, you'll want to avoid sharing life-changing, super exciting good news over text, too.
 Of course, small victories like a good grade or a successful work presentation are usually fine to share via text.
 But—call us old-fashioned—if you just got engaged, are expecting a baby, or got a "yes" from the job or college of your dreams, that's news that should be shared over the phone, if not in person!
 Of course, you can't call every single person in your life, but if you care enough to specifically reach out to someone at all to tell them, you should reach out in a more personal way than a text.
 Beware of these telltale signs you're addicted to your cell phone.

 Send sensitive, private information

-While you might trust the people in your life to keep and maintain your secrets, hackers don’t have that same integrity.
-That’s why sending anything that’s personal, sensitive, or financial via text is a big no-no. And that goes for your info or the person you’re texting.
-“You don’t know who else may see this information, and it may never be completely deleted or removed from cyberspace,” Geter says.
-“Before sending a private message or picture over text or email, ask yourself the consequences of anyone else but the recipient seeing the information.
-If you come up with at least one negative consequence, rethink sending that information.”
-Here’s how to know you can trust a partner or a trust a roommate.
+While you might trust the people in your life to keep and maintain your secrets, hackers don't have that same integrity.
+That's why sending anything that's personal, sensitive, or financial via text is a big no-no. And that goes for your info or that of the person you're texting.
+"You don't know who else may see this information, and it may never be completely deleted or removed from cyberspace," Geter says.
+"Before sending a private message or picture over text or email, ask yourself the consequences of anyone else but the recipient seeing the information.
+If you come up with at least one negative consequence, rethink sending that information."

 Bring up serious concerns